Powerlearnproject/se-day1-assignment-Strange-Host/README.md

     people invloved in the life cycle work to develop a software system that meets industry standards and user requirements.

-Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
+6.Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.
     Integrated development environments are used by software developers to write and test the code that will be used as a basis for the software system.
 Version control systems are used to keep track of all updates made to the software system.
 This allows access to earlier versions of the software in case latest updates end up having many bugs.

-What are some common challenges faced by software engineers?
+7.What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.
     Software development is usuallyu accompanied by a tight deadline that might not be enough to fully cover all bases during the software development life cycle which may result in bugs in the final product.
 This can problem can be minimised by proper planning  and ensuring the developers follow the timeline.